Buyout (Breaking Bad): Critical reception

-"Buyout" received positive reviews.
 Donna Bowman of The A.V.
 Club gave it an A rating and called it a "standout episode" for how it "shows Walter offering up two sides of the truth of his life."
 Seth Amitin, writing for IGN, rated the episode 8.5 out of 10, adding that he "love[s] that this show still deals with the emotional impact of [the characters'] own messes."
 However, Sean T. Collins of Rolling Stone felt the episode "stumbled" when it came to "compelling drama in which everyone involved acts in character and within the bounds of recognizable, reasonable human behavior."
 HitFix's Alan Sepinwall thought "Buyout" was "a bit more muddled" when compared to the previous episodes, adding, "There are incredible individual components — the pre-credits sequence, Walt's improvised blowtorch, even another awkward meal at the White house — but they didn't entirely work together."

 Aaron Paul was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance in this episode.

 In 2019 The Ringer ranked "Buyout" 42nd out of the 62 total Breaking Bad episodes.